 - Why you should never count on Facebook Reporting alone

-- How to approach Custom Channel Groupings like a top 1% marketer
+- How to approach advanced segmentation like a top 1% marketer

 Over the last few years, we’ve invested tremendous resources to build our own data analysis methodologies and develop best practices for extracting actionable insights.
-Our goal was to simplify the process of finding behavior patterns throughout our research by creating a template of questions we could use time and time again.
+Our goal was to simplify finding behavior patterns throughout our research by creating a template of questions we could use time and time again.

 After working with multiple clients and repeatedly running into the same problems, we realized one of the most important questions to ask is: Am I tracking the correct online data?